digitalutsc/communication_analysis/README.md

 # Transcript Communication Analysis
 A repository containing documentation and code for the analysis of structured communication such as AskChat transcripts and JIRA tickets.
+This is designed for our context, but the pattern can be followed to extend these analysis tools to other structured data formats.

 ### Currently supports:
 - [Ask a Librarian Service Logs](https://ask.scholarsportal.info/)
 - [JIRA Service Logs](https://www.atlassian.com/software/jira)